-Adopted by Spelsbury Parish Council on 06 July 2021
+Adopted by Spelsbury Parish Council on 06 July 2021 Last approved on 06 July 2023

 This policy and procedure applies to all employees of Spelsbury Parish Council.
 The Council aims to secure the attendance of employees throughout the working week.
 However, it recognises that a certain level of absence may be necessary due to sickness, through illness or injury.
 It is the Council's policy to offer, as far as is possible, security of employment during such periods, subject to operational requirements and the conditions below.